kkristene3/Kramelix/Kramelix_app/emotion_training/SETUP.md

 _NOTE: you can skip steps 1–2 if you only have Python 3.10 (which is highly unlikely since we use 3.13 elsewhere)._

+# Organizational Overview:

+Currently, we have two models: MFCC (the old implementation; way overfitted & less accurate) and Melspectrogram CNN (more accurate).

+The models are trained on six datasets: RAVDESS, SAVESS, TESS, CREMA-D, EmoDB, and IEMOCAP (total of approx. 15k .WAV files).
+The `Kramelix\Kramelix_app\emotion_training\data` folder is empty in our repository because we don't need to commit 29 GB of data here.

 # How to Run:

 In the root folder, run: `.\run_mfcc.bat` or `.\run_melspec.bat` (or just click on the batch file from Windows File
 Explorer)

-# Organization:
+# Test Scripts:

-Currently, we have two models: MFCC (the old implementation; way overfitted & less accurate) and Melspectrogram CNN (more accurate).
+In the test folder, we can import .WAV files locally to `Kramelix\Kramelix_app\emotion_training\tests\test_data` to see how our models perform on real-world data.